scaleffi/springmann_team_website/data.md

 ---

 This page allows you to download the raw data and supplementary materials used in our research.
-The material is group by project.<br>
+The material is grouped by project.<br>
 This is a test about line breaks.

 This is a test about paragraphs.